Updated: Nov 12

 Let's start with the simple few steps on HOW to clean your makeup brushes.
 Don’t get discouraged; this shouldn’t take you to long to do.
 Of course, the duration of this habit/task/chore (whatever you are doing to deem this NECISSARY lifestyle hack) is dependent on how many makeup brushes you have.

 Now, get out some towels (preferable old clean ones) and get ready.
 Turn the tap on to a lukewarm temperature (not to cold and never to hot, it's time to play Goldie locks).
 Once you have found the perfect temperature, angle your makeup brushes downwards and spin the brushes from side to side.
 This is so all the bristles get wet.
-You do not want to hold the makeup brush upwards for a few reasons, 1 being the pressure from the water can be to harsh and 2 it can water log the bristles and loosen the adhesive that is holding all the hairs together.
+You do not want to hold the makeup brush upwards for a few reasons, one being the pressure from the water can be too harsh and two it can water log the bristles and loosen the adhesive that is holding all the hairs together.
 Once you have made all your makeup brushes damp, you can then start with cleansing your brushes.

 Once you have dampened and cleansed all the makeup brushes it is now time to rinse the cleanser off.
 Again, using lukewarm water.
 Make sure you are doing a good cleanse to rinse off all the suds.
 This is when I also do a gentle pinch and squeeze to push out the extra makeup and soapy suds (I usually do this after I cleanse out the suds and still have the water running along the brushes).
 You should see through all these steps the makeup seeping out and off of the bristles.